henpizza/NonogramSolver/README.md

 Alpha version (commit no. 14).

 Please use the `main.py` file.
-If it is run, the instructions for use will be shown
+When it is run, the instructions for use will be shown

 This commit mainly adds the `keras_tuner.py` that will be used to find the best hyperparameters.